ssmiller25/recipe/content/recipe/cinnamon-roll-banana-bread.md

 ## Instructions

-### Cinnamon Roll Banana Bread

 1. Prehead oven to 375.
 Greese a metal loaf pan with non stick spray
 2. In large mixing bowl, use a fork or potato masher to mash the bananas.
-Add butter, maple syrup, milk, vanilla, cinnamon, baking powder and surgar, and salt.
+Add butter, maple syrup, milk, vanilla, cinnamon, baking powder and sugar, and salt.
 Add the flour and oats and mix until a batter forms.

-### Cinnamon Swirl
+3. Transfer the batter to the greased loaf pan.
+4. In a small, separate bowl, make the cinnamon swirl by mixing the melted butter, brown sugar, and cinnamon together.
+Drizzle the cinnamon swirl over the top of the banana bread batter and then use a spoon to gently fold it in to create a swirl effect.
+5. Bake the cinnamon role banana bread in the oven for 55-60 minutes or until it is golden brown.
+6. While the bread bakes, use a whisk to mix the melted butter, powdered sugar, and cream cheese to make the cream cheese frosting.
+7. Drizzle the frosting over the loaf once it has cooled for a couple of minutes and enjoy while still warm.

 ## Source/Story